-- 31.According to the passage, internal conflicts are psychologically more interesting than external conflicts because - (1) internal conflicts, rather than external conflicts, form an important component of serious literature as distinguished from less serious genres. - (2) only juveniles or very few "adults" actually experience external conflict, while internal conflict is more widely prevalent in society. - (3) in situations of internal conflict, individuals experience a dilemma in resolving their own preferences for different outcomes. - (4) there are no threats to the reader (or viewer) in case of external conflicts. - 32.Which, according to the author, would qualify as interesting psychology? - (1) A statistician's dilemma over choosing the best method to solve an optimisation problem. - (2) A chess player's predicament over adopting a defensive strategy against an aggressive opponent. - (3) A mountaineer's choice of the best path to Mt.
-Everest from the base camp. - (4) A finance manager's quandary over the best way of raising money from the market. - 33.
-According to the passage, which of the following options about the application of game theory to a conflict-of-interest situation is true? - (1) Assuming that the rank order of preferences for options is different for different players. - (2) Accepting that the interests of different players are often in conflict. - (3) Not assuming that the interests are in complete disagreement. - (4) All of the above. - 34.The problem solving process of a scientist is different from that of a detective because - (1) scientists study inanimate objects, while detectives deal with living criminals or law offenders. - (2) scientists study known objects, while detectives have to deal with unknown criminals or law offenders.

-- (3) Scientists study phenomena that are not actively altered, while detectives deal with phenomena that have been deliberately influenced to mislead. - (4) Scientists study psychologically interesting phenomena, while detectives deal with "adult" analogues of juvenile adventure tales.
+- (3) A mountaineer's choice of the best path to Mt Everest from the base camp. - (4) A finance manager's quandary over the best way of raising money from the market. - 36.
+According to the passage, which of the following options about the application of game theory to a conflict-of-interest situation is true? - Assuming that the rank order of preferences for options is different for different players. - (2) Accepting that the interests of different players are often in conflict. - (3) Not assuming that the interests are in complete disagreement. - (4) All of the above. - 37.
+The problem solving process of a scientist is different from that of a detective because: - (1) scientists study inanimate objects, while detectives deal with living criminals or law offenders. - (2) scientists study known objects, while detectives have to deal with unknown criminals or law offenders. - (3) scientists study phenomena that are not actively altered, while detectives deal with phenomena that have been deliberately influenced to mislead. - (4) scientists study psychologically interesting phenomena, while detectives deal with "adult" analogues of juvenile adventure tales